The strong Atiyah and L\"uck approximation conjectures for one-relator groups: Introduction

 The strong Atiyah conjecture has also importance in group theory.
 For example, a question of R. Bieri asks whether a group $G$ of homological dimension one is locally free.
 P. Kropholler, P. Linnell and W. L\"uck \cite{KLL} showed that the answer is positive provided that $G$ satisfies the strong Atiyah conjecture over $\Q$.

 During the last 25 years it has been shown that many families of groups satisfy the strong Atiyah conjecture.
 We refer the reader to a recent survey \cite{Ja17surv} of the first author, where all these results are described.
 In this paper we show that the strong Atiyah conjecture over $\CC$ holds for locally indicable groups.
 Recall that a group $G$ is {\bf indicable} if either $G$ is trivial or $G$ maps onto $\mathbb{Z}$.
 We say that $G$ is {\bf locally indicable} if every finitely generated subgroup of $G$ is indicable. \begin{teo} Let $G$ be a locally indicable group.
 Then $G$ satisfies the strong Atiyah conjecture over $\CC$. \end{teo} Recall that the Kaplansky zero-divisor conjecture for these groups was solved by G. Higman \cite{Hi40} before I. Kaplansky formulated it.
+Observe that Theorem \ref{main} implies the corresponding result for all subfields of $\CC$.